Other useful information for children

 Who can benefit from it?
 All children up to the age of 24, with or without a residence permit, and living in Geneva are entitled to this free subscription.

-Do you have children under the age of 4?
-Are you looking for a place to go play with them, and meet other parents?
+Do you have children under the age of 4 and you are looking for a place to go play with them, and meet other parents?
 Are you looking for information and advice on your child’s education or health?
 These addresses are open to all parents and their children regardless of legal status, and will welcome you for free, without an appointment and without any judgement:

 10 Rue du Temple, 1201 Genève